The Poisonwood Bible by Barbara Kingsolver is a historical fiction novel published in 1998.

 General Summary (No Spoilers!)

-The novel begins as the Price family is preparing to spend a year as missionaries in the African Congo.
-The father Nathan, mother Orleanna, and the four daughters (Rachel, Leah, Adah, and Ruth May) attempt to carry everything they believe they will need from home.
+The novel opens with the Price family embarking on a mission to the African Congo, where they plan to spend a year spreading Christianity.
+The family, consisting of father Nathan, mother Orleanna, and their four daughters (Rachel, Leah, Adah, and Ruth May), prepare to take everything they think they’ll need for their mission.

 Background

-The Congo finally achieved independence in 1960 but was immediately confronted by political upheaval and external interference.
-In an attempt to counter perceived communist influence, the U.S. supported the assassination of the democratically elected prime minister and assisted a coup, placing dictator Mobutu in power.
-The exploitation of natural resources persisted, perpetuating economic inequality and marginalization of the Congolese people.
+The country gained independence in 1960, but this newfound freedom was quickly marred by political instability and foreign interference.
+The United States, fearing the rise of communism, supported the assassination of the country’s democratically elected prime minister and helped orchestrate a coup that installed a dictator (Mobutu).
+Despite independence, the exploitation of Congo’s vast natural resources continued, leading to economic inequality and the marginalization of its people.

 Themes